Sarah McBride: Israel

 In an August 2023 interview with Jewish Insider, McBride "framed herself as a staunch supporter of Israel and the U.S.–Israel relationship, as well as a committed fighter against antisemitism".
 She has supported a two-state solution, American aid to Israel, and the Abraham Accords.
 She has also backed a ceasefire in the Gaza war and praised the one reached in January 2025.

 Ukraine

-McBride has supported Biden's policy on Ukraine, as well as further support to the country.
+McBride supported Biden's policy on Ukraine, and further supported the country during the Trump administration.